 - Up to $30 in credits for annual streaming service purchases, such as Netflix and Spotify

 - $95 annual fee (waived the first 12 months)

-IHG® Rewards Premier Credit Card: Best card for hotel rewards
+IHG Rewards Premier Credit Card: Best card for hotel rewards

-You can get up to $100 in statement credits for Global Entry or TSA PreCheck every four years with this card.
+Depending on your IHG One Rewards Elite status, you could earn up to 26X points on IHG hotel stays, as well as 5X points on travel, gas station and restaurant purchases.
+All other purchases will give you 3X points.
 You can also earn a free reward night when you redeem IHG points for any stay of four or more nights.
-There is no annual limit on how many hotel stays this applies to, so you can take advantage as many times as you want to redeem your points.
+Thankfully, there is no annual limit on how many hotel stays this applies to, so you can take advantage as many times as you want to redeem your points.

-- 140,000 bonus points plus 1 Free Night after spending $3,000 on purchases within the first three months of account opening
+- Sign-up bonus: 175,000 bonus points after spending $3,000 within the first three months

-- Automatic Platinum elite status at IHG Hotels
+- Automatic Platinum Elite status at IHG Hotels

 - $99 annual fee